candlepin/candlepin.github.io/docs/candlepin/data_transfer_format.md

 The data inside the tarball will always be a full snapshot of the latest information.

-This tarball will come with a matching detached cryptographic signature, signed by red hat/the upstream candlepin.
+This tarball will come with a matching detached cryptographic signature, signed by Red Hat/the upstream candlepin.

 ### meta.json
 A json file containing metainformation about the bundle.
 A version string would be a good starter for this.